codeMagic122/Literall_The_Greatest_Coding_Class_Of_All_Time/Natural Language Processing Project/readme.md

 ```

 Don't worry if it takes forever for your code to run - expect to wait at least 1-2 minutes while the machine learning model trains itself.
 In the meantime, prepare to have your mind blown!!

+## Last Thoughts
+Natural language processing is one of the many powerful technologies that will become a staple of the 21st century.
+I hope that we've done today will inspire you to continue learning to code, and finding more crazy things to build!